rachitdhar/emacs-config/README.md

 - **.emacs.rc/** : For certain run commands.
 In particular, the **rc.el** file is present in this (contains certain definitions, such as for require, etc.)
 - **.emacs.local/** : For additional plugins that have some extensive configuration.
 For example, **simpc-mode**.

+### Links for additional files

-**Note:** The rc.el and simpc-mode.el files are authored by Tsoding / rexim, and so I have not added them here by myself.
-(They can be found at https://github.com/rexim/dotfiles).
+- The rc.el and simpc-mode.el files are authored by Tsoding / rexim.
+They can be found at https://github.com/rexim/dotfiles

-To get tasm-mode.el, see https://github.com/rachitdhar/tasm
+- To get tasm-mode.el, see https://github.com/rachitdhar/tasm
-To get llvm-mode.el, see https://github.com/nverno/llvm-mode
+- To get llvm-mode.el, see https://github.com/nverno/llvm-mode
+- To get em-mode.el, see https://github.com/rachitdhar/em

 ## Features